-“It should be noted that small, but potentially meaningful differences were observed in favor of training muscles two versus three days per week for every hypertrophy outcome measure studied.
+“It should be noted that small, but potentially meaningful differences were observed in favor of training two versus three days per week for every hypertrophy outcome measure studied.
 These findings suggest a potential hypertrophic benefit to the lower training frequency.
 It remains possible that small, but potentially meaningful improvements may be elicited by employing a training frequency of twice per week as compared to training three times per week.”

 But if you’re doing less than 10 sets for your quads and hamstrings, chances are you’ll make similar progress irrespective of how often your legs are trained.